amantuladhar/amantuladhar.github.io/_posts/2016-10-08-docker-network-between-container.md

 ---
-type: post
+layout: post
-title: Docker Network Between Container
+title:  "Docker Network Between Container"
+date: 2016-10-08
-subtitle: Creating a network such that two container can communicate
+desc: "Creating a network such that two container can communicate"
-bigimg: /img/feature-image/docker.png
+keywords: "linux,docker,container,network"
+categories: [Misc]
+tags: [Docker,Linux,Network]
+icon: icon-docker
 ---

 We can run multiple container on our host machine using `Docker`.
 By default when we run multiple container, one cannot communicate with other.
 If we want our multiple container to communicate between each other we can use `Docker Network`.